coreyhallbtrt/HackTheBox-Educational-using-AI/README.md

 # HackTheBox Educational Writeups (using AI)

-A collection of HackTheBox machine writeups created with Claude AI.
-These writeups focus on teaching - not just showing what commands were run, but explaining why each step matters and how defenders can protect against these techniques.
+This repository will be a collection of HackTheBox machine writeups on hacking with a A.I assistant!!!
+I used Claude Opus 4.5.
+These writeups focus on teaching and not just showing what commands were run, but explaining why each step matters and how defenders can protect against these techniques.
+I believe that A.I can be used as a great teacher/educator if used in a educational way!

 ## Purpose